 - 1. Successful completion of identified coursework with a 3.00 GPA and other requirements for the M.Ed. degree. - 2.
 Successful completion of required internships. - 3.
 Completion of all courses within a six-year period (M.Ed.). - 4.
-Successful completion of comprehensive exam (M.Ed.). - 5.
-Appropriate score on the state-approved licensure examination. - 6.
+Successful completion of the comprehensive examination (M.Ed.). - 5.
+Appropriate score on the state-approved Licensure Examination. - 6.
 Recommendations by the Director of School Counseling, internship mentors, and superintendent/principal of the district where the internship was completed.

-Graduate Studies in Education Dr. Linda Wright Program Director Assistant Professor
+Graduate Studies in Education Dr. Linda Wright Program Director; Assistant Professor